When should I try to have my college applications completed and sent to the colleges?

 - The SAT is not all multiple choice, the ACT is.

 Yes.
 See Mrs. Prochnow for a fee waiver request form.
-Students who take the ACT or the SAT Reasoning Test or SAT II Subject tests using a waiver, can also have up to four college application fees waived.
+Students who take the ACT or the SAT Reasoning Test or SAT Subject tests using a waiver, can also have up to four college application fees waived.

 What are the SAT Subject Tests and do all colleges require them?